regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Numerical analysis

 \subsection{Evaluations of the regTPS-KLE}

-Fig. \ref{fig:fig1} shows the prior and posterior distribution of $\alpha$ (penalty parameter).
+Figure \ref{fig:fig1} shows the prior and posterior distribution of $\alpha$ (penalty parameter).
 In this case, for the simulated data, the posterior distribution in all scenarios (Sce.
 1 to Sce.
-4) are narrower than before, meaning that the data proved much more information than before, allowing us to compute accordingly the value of $\alpha$, since it normally could be a problematic parameter in the sampling estimation process.
-Fig. \ref{fig:fig2} shows as the basis functions $\mathbf{z}$ are related to the prior standard deviations (SD).
-Here, the models (for Sce.
-1 to Sce.
-4) are indicating that many basis functions (our coefficients) have been shrunk towards zero by the penalty, indicating that only few key basis functions are needed to explain the spatial correlation.
-Additionally, if $\mathbf{z}$ are significantly larger than the prior standard deviation it could suggest that the prior is too restrictive or the models are struggling to fit the data without using excessively large coefficients.
-To evaluate that, we multiply 2 times the prior standard deviation serving a rule-of-thumb threshold.
-Therefore if a coefficient falls outside of this range, it's considered as meaning unlikely to be zero.
-Thus, as we can see in Fig. \ref{fig:fig2}, most of the basis functions (coefficients) fall within this band, indicating a well-behaved models in all scenarios.
+4) are narrower than before, meaning that the data provided much more information than previously, allowing us to compute the value of $\alpha$ accordingly, since it could normally be a problematic parameter in the sampling estimation process.